SBSC was presented with the Training Award at the recent Motor Transport awards, for its work in developing its Driver Academy.

 We engage with local schools and career fairs to encourage young people to consider the food and drink industry as a career and to develop their life skills.
 Through our connections with local partners we mentor secondary school and college pupils on interview techniques and CV writing.

-We are committed to closing skills gaps in science, technology, engineering and maths (STEM) and have a number of STEM ambassadors across the business, who regularly engage and support schools on the importance of these skills in the food and drink industry.
+We are committed to closing skills gaps in science, technology, engineering and maths (STEM) and we have STEM ambassadors in the business who engage and support schools on the importance of these skills in the food and drink industry.
+STEM Ambassadors inspire and enthuse young people about Science by getting involved in activities that enable young people to see the relevance of Science to them, their lives and their future.